aulth/en.javascript.info/1-js/05-data-types/01-primitives-methods/1-string-new-property/solution.md

 **This example clearly shows that primitives are not objects.**

-They can't store additional data.
+They can't store additional Data.